-- 2.12 Aggregate landbanks are principally a monitoring tool to indicate to MPAs early warnings of possible disruption to the provision of an adequate and steady supply of land-won aggregates in their particular area.
-MPAs should seek to maintain a landbank of at least 7 years for land-won sand and gravel and 10 years of crushed rock.10 - 2.13 The crushed rock landbank is the total amount of permitted reserves of crushed rock for which valid permissions are extant, excluding dormant sites, divided by the estimated annual demand. - 2.14 Historically calculations have been made to estimate the number of years production can continue to be based upon the permitted reserve being worked at the rate of the annual sub-regional apportionment.
-The approach has now changed following the introduction of LAAs. - 2.15 Based on industry data, Somerset had estimated permitted reserves for crushed rock at the end of 2015 of approximately 380 million tonnes. - 2.16 Total permitted reserves within the county change year on year, impacted by the previous year's sales and any changes to operator
+- 2.13 Aggregate landbanks are principally a monitoring tool to indicate to MPAs early warnings of possible disruption to the provision of an adequate and steady supply of land-won aggregates in their particular area.
+MPAs should seek to maintain a landbank of at least 7 years for land-won sand and gravel and 10 years of crushed rock.9 - 2.14 The crushed rock landbank is the total amount of permitted reserves of crushed rock for which valid permissions are extant, excluding dormant sites, divided by the estimated annual demand. - 2.15 Historically calculations have been made to estimate the number of years production can continue based upon the permitted reserve being worked at the rate of the annual sub-regional apportionment.
+The approach has now changed following the introduction of LAAs. - 2.16 Based on industry data, Somerset had estimated permitted reserves for crushed rock at the end of 2014 of approximately 400 million tonnes. - 2.17 Total permitted reserves within the county change year on year, impacted by the previous year's sales and any changes to operator estimates of permitted reserves.
+The figure for permitted reserves in Somerset at the end of 2014 takes account of both factors. - 2.18 Notable recent increases in permitted reserves have taken place since 2009 (when the 2009 AWP report referred to permitted reserves in Somerset of 335.88 mt): - Approval of a planning application in January 2012 for the deepening of Torr Works Quarry, releasing a further 115 million tonnes of crushed rock aggregate. - In 2013 an extension was approved at Callow Rock quarry, increasing permitted reserves by approximately 530,000 tonnes. - Also in 2013 an extension was approved at Moons Hill Quarry, increasing permitted reserves by 220,000 tonnes. - In 2014 planning permission was granted for deepening part of Halecombe quarry (Rookery Farm area); however, at the same time there was an equivalent reduction in the site's permitted reserves in the main quarry area due to geotechnical reasons, hence there was no net increase in consented reserves. - 2.19 Table 3 shows how long Somerset's total crushed rock landbank would last (calculated at the end of 2014) when using sub-regional apportionment figures.
+The 29.9 year period is significantly greater than the minimum 10 year requirement stated in national policy to ensure a steady and adequate future supply.

-10 National Planning Policy Framework (NPPF) paragraph 145
+9 National Planning Policy Framework (NPPF) paragraph 145